 Definition – Resource and environmental performance – Planet

 Projects must exhibit a sensible use and management of natural resources throughout their entire life cycle.
-Long-term environmental concerns, especially pertaining to stocks and flows of material and energy, should be an integral part of the design philosophy.
+Long-term environmental concerns, especially pertaining to stocks and flows of material, water and energy, should be an integral part of the design philosophy.

 - Minimizing a project’s ecological footprint and maximizing its positive impact on the environment; reduction of harm and increase of beneficial outcomes, with a premium placed on low-carbon construction.

 - Environmentally-conscious land use strategies and policies that preserve the natural landscape, while taking water and land reclamation into account.

 - Emphasis placed on the use of renewable energy in construction, use and upkeep of the built fabric to significantly reduce CO2 and other greenhouse gas emissions, while minimizing toxic side effects.

 - Innovative deployment of material resources in construction with an emphasis on cradle to cradle cycles, mining existing building stocks, minimizing the consumption of water, and reducing waste.

 - Use of resilient, durable, and non-toxic products, robust construction details, smart interaction of building systems, as well as the promotion of environmentally sound technologies.

 January 20, 2015 | "Planet" Example | Boston, USA